It rained last night. Water covers the road, much of it.

 Papa has been driving for hours.
 He looks ahead.
 Now the road is only wet, but not flooded and the customs office is not far.

-The vehicles ahead slow down.
+The vehicles ahead are slowing down.
 They form a long queue.
-The sun beats down.
-Hot!
+The sun beats down on them.

 Mama gives Ah Hui a large bottle, and we take turns sipping from it.
 Mama passes us some sandwiches.